satyajit015/Traning-Env/README.md

 # Traning-Env
-This is the training  environment
+This is the DevOps training  environment